 Julia joined me on many afternoons in that living room.
 As my number two pencil moved efficiently through my workbooks (you see, despite not being at a proper desk, I was, without a doubt, very good at finishing my homework), her bubbly and endearing nasal chuckle would echo through my television set.
 She would debone a chicken while I figured out fractions.
 She would frost a cake while I analyzed sentence structures.

 She was, perhaps, my first teacher in cooking, even before my mother.
 Little did I know that while I was working on academics, she was teaching me, too, leaving an indelible mark.
-I just thought at the time that she was an entertaining lady.
+Long before I knew what Clafoutis was, I just thought that she was an entertaining lady.

 It wasn’t until adulthood that I picked up a copy of Mastering the Art of French Cooking, but when I cooked my first dish from that book, I felt her presence as I seared my chicken and stirred the mushroom sauce.
 And I know I am not alone in feeling as though I have a guardian angel in the kitchen when I work from her book.